XBribo/CS2-Bot-Controller/README.md

 ## License

-AGPLv3

-Starting with v0.4.8, BotController is licensed under AGPL-3.0-only, except for `csharp/BotControllerApi` and `csharp/BotControllerImpl`, which remain GPL-3.0-only for now.
-Components in `third_party/` retain their original upstream licenses.

-BotController is source-available under strong copyleft terms for community and research use.
-Commercial use is permitted under the AGPL/GPL, but closed-source redistribution, hosted conversion services, and proprietary integrations require either full compliance with the respective license or a separate commercial license.
+CS2-Bot-Controller is licensed under the GNU Affero General Public License version 3 (AGPL-3.0), with certain components under GPL-3.0-only and third-party code under their own licenses.
+Commercial use involving closed-source distribution or hosted services may require a separate license.
+See the LICENSE file for details.

 ------------------------------------------------------------------------